Windows App: Upload Documents

 To upload files using the TaxDome Windows application:

-1. Click + NEW on the top left of the page, select File Upload, then choose the files.
+1. Click + NEW on the top left of the page, select File Upload, then choose the files

-3. Click UPLOAD FILES to finish uploading the documents.
+3. Click UPLOAD FILES

 Below, see how to handle each numbered section: